Massachusetts Assault and Battery on a Family or Household Member, Intimidation of a Witness, Strangulation, Abuse Prevention Order Violation

-Assault and Battery on a Family or Household Member, 209A Violation, Intimidation of a WITNESS, Strangulation and Other Massachusetts Domestic Violence Crimes
+Assault and Battery on a Family or Household Member, 209A Violation, Intimidation of a Witness, Strangulation and Other Massachusetts Domestic Violence Crimes

 If you have been arrested for a domestic violence crime, you are likely being charged with one or more of the following offenses.
 Please click on each link below for a detailed description of these offenses.